Daniel Carragher

 Generally speaking, my research examines how we perceive human faces.
 I'm interested in how we recognise faces and emotional expressions, make first impressions from facial appearance, and perform identity matching tasks.
 My work also examines that factors that help or hinder performance on these types of tasks.
 Other research interests include the lateralisation of visuospatial attention, and ensemble coding.

-My recent research interests all centre around how we identify human faces.
+My recent research interests centre around how we identify human faces.
 That is, if we are shown two faces, how are we able to tell whether they show the same person or two different people?
 This type of face matching task is surprisingly common in the real world, yet the average person is somewhat error prone when making these decisions.
 Recently, I have been investigating how humans perform these face matching tasks when assisted by facial recognition technology.
-I have also led a number of projects about how COVID-19 face masks affect identification accuracy.
+I have also led a number of projects about how COVID-19 face masks affect identification accuracy of both humans and algorithms.
 My previous research has also included studying the first impressions we make from facial appearance, how we process complex visual scenes, and asymmetries in visuospatial attention.

-I'll be offering several honours projects in 2024, likely all revolving around human performance on one-to-one face matching tasks (potentially when assisted by facial recognition technologies).
+I'll likely be offering several honours projects in 2025 that revolve around human performance on one-to-one face matching tasks when assisted by (simulated) facial recognition technologies.
 These tasks are common in every day life, such as when you are asked to show photo ID (e.g., a driver's licence) at a store or when travelling through airports.
-Yet humans struggle to decide whether photo ID matches the person presenting it for inspection!
-Even under ideal lab conditions, participants often only achieve accuracy of around 80% (or, to put it another way, make a mistake 1 in 5 times).
+Yet humans often struggle to decide whether photo ID matches the person presenting it for inspection!
 You can find links to my most recent work in this area through the link to Google Scholar on my profile (below).

 • Journals